Our Location

 Canada lily (Lilium canadense) is a species of lily native to North America.
 It is a perennial plant that grows to about 2-4 feet tall, with large, trumpet-shaped flowers that are typically orange or yellow in color.

-The Golden-rayed lily typically blooms in late summer, and is a popular ornamental plant due to its large and striking flowers.
-It is also considered as an important plant in the culture of Japan and is used in traditional gardens and ceremonies.
+The Golden-rayed lily typically blooms in late summer and is a popular ornamental plant due to its large and striking flowers.
+It is also considered an important plant in the culture of Japan and is used in traditional gardens and ceremonies.

-Carpet border lilies are a group of lily cultivars that are specifically bred for their low-growing habit and their ability to create a “carpet” of color when planted in mass.
+Carpet border lilies are a group of lily cultivars specifically bred for their low-growing habit and ability to create a “carpet” of color when planted in mass.
 These lilies tend to be smaller in height, reaching around 12-18 inches tall, and have a compact, bushy growth habit.

 American Hybrid lily varieties are hybrids created from North American species such as canadense, philadelphicum, michiganense, and washingtonianum.
 These hybrids usually have yellow-orange flowers that are small-medium and tend to face downwards.
 Most American hybrid cultivars have flower petals with spots, but the flowers are not very fragrant.

-Henry’s lily (Lilium henryi), is a native to central China.
+Henry’s lily (Lilium henryi), is a native of central China.
 The flowers are orange with black spots.
 It is a perennial plant that grows to about 3-5 feet tall, with large, showy, orange-colored flowers that have black spots on the tepals.
-The leaves are broad and glossy, and grow in a basal rosette.
+The leaves are broad and glossy and grow in a basal rosette.

 Some plants outside of the Lilium genus are called lilies.
 While these are not “true lilies” botanically speaking, because they are not in the genus Lilium, many florists and gardeners still refer to them as lilies.